cosargozukirmizi/tui-prevth/README.md

 p_prec is the printing precision.
 All calculations are performed in exact arithmetic.
 The rational number is converted to floating point number at the last step using very high number of bits for representation (using facilities of multiprecision library).
 The printing precision determines how many digits to print after the dot.

-After each change of the radioboxes, the output is updated.
-The calculation is performed from scratch for each change to give a realistic observation of the computation time of prevth.
-Therefore, even the pure quadratization is performed again for each change of the radioboxes.
+When the Run button is pressed, the output is updated.
+The calculation is performed from scratch for each run to give a realistic observation of the computation time of prevth.
+Therefore, even the pure quadratization is performed again for each run.

 # Install instructions specific to Ubuntu and Ubuntu-like distributions